chemerisuk/cordova-plugin-firebase-dynamiclinks/README.md

 ```

 ## Dynamic link parameters
 Any create method supports all options below to customize a returned dynamic link.
+Parameter names has the same meaning as in the [Firebase Dynamic Links Short Links API Reference](https://firebase.google.com/docs/reference/dynamic-links/link-shortener#parameters):
 ```json
 {
   "domainUriPrefix": string,